-All teachers and learning support assistants have had the following awareness training in the full range of special educational needs that fall into the categories of communication and interaction needs, cognition and learning needs, social mental and emotional needs and sensory and physical needs.
-Moss Lane values the importance of training and will make sure all staff have appropriate training to meet the needs of SEND children in the school.
+All teachers and learning support assistants have had the following awareness training in the full range of special educational needs that fall into the categories

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
 Training providers we can approach are, Special schools, Educational Psychologist, Speech and language therapist, occupational therapists, physiotherapist, dyslexia specialists, Teaching and Learning Advisors etc.